skai111/db48x/help/db48x.md

 * `ve`: Escape velocity
 * `z`: Gravitational redshift parameter

-The relativistic transformations are parametrized by the real constant v representing a velocity confined to the x-direction.
+The relativistic transformations are parametrized by the real constant 'v' representing a velocity confined to the x-direction.
 The respective inverse transformation is then parameterized by the negative of this velocity.

 #### Lorentz Transformation

-The primed reference frame (xp, yp, zp) is travelling with velocity v in the positive x direction.
+The primed reference frame ('xp', 'yp', 'zp') is travelling with velocity 'v' in the positive x direction.
 Therefore, the y and z coordinates of the rest frame remain unchanged.

 #### Time Dilation

-The dilation comes from the fact that the Lorentz factor γ is greater or equal to one and the proper time interval is multiplied by γ.
+The dilation comes from the fact that the Lorentz factor 'γ' is greater or equal to one and the proper time interval is multiplied by this factor.

 #### Space Contraction

-The contraction comes from the fact that the Lorentz factor γ is greater or equal to one and the proper space interval is divided by γ.
+The contraction comes from the fact that the Lorentz factor 'γ' is greater or equal to one and the proper space interval is divided by this factor.

 #### Velocity Superposition

 These expressions replace the usual Galilean addition of velocities.
-It can be checked that superposing with v = c leads to upx = c, hence the impossibility to superpose velocities to go beyond the velocity limit c.
-Since the velocity v is confined to the x-direction, the y and z components of velocity remain unchanged.
+It can be checked that superposing with 'v = c' leads to 'upx = c', hence the impossibility to superpose velocities to go beyond the velocity limit 'c'.
+Since the velocity 'v' is confined to the x-direction, the y and z components of velocity remain unchanged.

 #### Acceleration Superposition

-Even the velocity v is confined to the x-direction, all components of the observed acceleration are transformed in the moving frame.
+Even if the velocity 'v' is confined to the x-direction, all components of the observed acceleration are transformed in the moving frame.

 #### E & B Fields Transformation